avanwouwe/citadel-browser-agent/docs/config/shadow-it.md

 ## identifying new applications
 Citadel comes with a set of common shadow IT applications, but this list will never be complete.
 By aggregating application usage statistics, and reverse-sorting by the unique number of users, it is possible to identify widely used shadow IT applications specific to your organization.

 Since Citadel masks traffic that is not related to your protected scope, this means that your top N applications will include many hashed host names.
-By adding those hashes to `domain.unhash` you can unmask those applications, and thus ensure that they do not represent a risk.
+By adding those hashes or domains to `domain.unmask` you can unmask those applications, and thus ensure that they do not represent a risk.

-By default Citadel hashes any URL that is not related to your protected scope.
-This makes identifying use of unauthorized